Tech

 February 7, 2014

 When the first version of pbxnsip introduced RTP encryption, it was a pioneering feature, but it didn’t generate the expected marketing success.
 Back then, customers were just happy if they could hear each other over VoIP.
 Over time, we refined our SRTP implementation to address challenges like the rollover counter, optimized transcoding, and avoided one-way audio issues.
 With growing awareness of security, encryption is now a critical focus, yet many providers still don’t encrypt voice traffic.
-To bridge this gap, we’ve added the ability to write decrypted PCAP files, making troubleshooting encrypted voice easier, and this feature is available in version 5.1.3.
+To bridge this gap, we’ve added the ability to write decrypted PCAP files, making troubleshooting encrypted voice easier.
+This is available in version 5.1.3.

-Therefore, the latest security feature that we have added is the writing of decrypted PCAP files.
-Having the raw packets as they go in and out of the PBX if great to analyze problems.
-However if they are encrypted they have only limited value.
-Because the PBX knows the security context, it can first decrypt the packets and then write them into a PCAP file with the timestamps when they were received.
-Other devices like SIP-aware firewalls and ALG are typically not able to see this traffic.
-This is something that is very useful in cases when installations have quality problems and the customers demand encryption of their voice traffic.The feature is available since 5.1.3 and does not need a separate license.
+Therefore, the latest security feature we have added is the writing of decrypted PCAP files.
+Having the raw packets as they travel in and out of the PBX is great to analyze problems.
+If they are encrypted, however, they have only limited value.
+Because the PBX knows the security context, it can first decrypt the packets and then write them into a PCAP file, with the timestamps, when they were received.
+Other devices like SIP-aware firewalls and ALG are typically unable to see this traffic.
+This is something that's very useful in cases where installations have quality problems and customers demand encryption of their voice traffic.
+The feature has been available since 5.1.3 and doesn't need a separate license.

 Latest Articles